dr-iskandar/oyagema/scripts/README-UPLOAD-API-UPDATE.md

 - Directory creation is handled automatically with `mkdir({ recursive: true })`
 - This solution eliminates the ENOENT errors seen in standalone deployments
 - For high-volume production environments, consider using external storage services (AWS S3, Cloudinary, etc.)
+- For more detailed information about the asset automation process, see [README-ASSET-AUTOMATION.md](./README-ASSET-AUTOMATION.md)